A game of quantum advantage: linking verification and simulation: Noisy devices

 where $\mathcal{U}_i$ is the channel given by conjugations with $U_i$ and $M$ is the q.c. channel

 and

-We then have: \begin{thm} Let $\nu$ be the distribution defined in Eq.~\eqref{equ:noisyoutput} and assume $\Phi$ satisfies a strong data processing inequality with parameter $\alpha$.
-Given functions $f_1,\ldots,f_k:\{0,1\}^n\to [0,1]$, mirror descent will converge to a distribution $\mu_t$ satisfying:
+We then have that if we want to approximate the values of $k$ functions, then the number of iterations of mirror descent $T$ required to achieve that decreases exponentially with the noise level.
+More precisely: \begin{thm} Let $\nu$ be the distribution defined in Eq.~\eqref{equ:noisyoutput}, $\epsilon>0$ and assume $\Phi$ satisfies a strong data processing inequality with parameter $\alpha$.
+Given functions $f_1,\ldots,f_k:\{0,1\}^n\to [-1,1]$, mirror descent will converge to a distribution $\mu_t$ satisfying:

 for all $1\leq i\leq k$ in at most $T=\cO(\epsilon^{-2}(1-\alpha)^{D+1}n)$ iterations.
 Moreover, we can sample from $\mu_t$ by evaluating $f_1,\ldots,f_k$ at most

 times. \end{thm}